Acid reflux and heartburn: identifying and addressing the root causes of digestive discomfort

 - Diet and lifestyle

 Equally, if H. pylori is present, functional gut testing such as the GI Map or GI 360 test may be requested.
-This state of the art testing will isolate via DNA PCR a far more accurate test than culturing to determine H. pylori’s presence.
+This state-of-the-art testing will isolate via DNA PCR a far more accurate test than culturing to determine H. pylori’s presence.

 Other functional testing may be required to identify: